The first daffodils of spring at the Nantucket Daffodil Festival are a welcome splash of bright color after a long Cape Cod winter.

 The flowers come back year after year, just like the summer visitors, and are the perfect spring island flower!
 Thanks to decades of work by the Nantucket Garden Club, the island comes alive with over two million daffodils each spring!

 The end of April sees the island celebrating the start of the season with the Nantucket Daffodil Festival.
-The event embodies that bright hopeful energy of a new season, and is usually marked by sunny yellow outfits, wild hats, decorated storefronts and antique cars, parades, picnics, and more!
+The event embodies a new season’s bright, hopeful energy and is usually marked by sunny yellow outfits, crazy hats, decorated storefronts and antique cars, parades, picnics, and more!

-As the daffodils bloomed and multiplied the festival grew as well.
-From the Daffodil Flower Show to an antique car parade, art shows, contests, the popular ‘Sconset picnic, window decorating, a pet show, tours, the Daffy Hat Contest, Children’s Parade, Morris Dancers, lectures, and more!
+As the daffodils bloomed and multiplied, the festival grew as well.
+From the Daffodil Flower Show to an antique car parade, art shows, contests, the famous ‘Sconset picnic, window decorating, a pet show, tours, the Daffy Hat Contest, Children’s Parade, Morris Dancers, lectures, and more!

 The Car Parade & Picnic, Bike Parade, and Pet Show will be back again this year.
 Decorate your antique car, bike, or pet in the spirit of the Daffodil Festival.

 Not only is it a fun activity for the whole family, but you’ll also have a great time seeing what other folks are up to in their daffy best!
 The same goes for the Dress Daffy Show; don your brightest and most elaborate daffodil-inspired hat creation and join in the fun!

 If you want to bring the festival’s spirit to your front yard, why not start your little plot of daffodils to enjoy each spring?
 The Nantucket Garden Club has lots of advice and plenty of experience on how to grow daffodils successfully on the island.